These troubleshooting steps will help you in the case that you've been experiencing any of the following issues:

 By adjusting the Pick Up Current under the Power/Force section in the pipette settings you can increase the force applied when the pipette picks up tips.
 The default current is 0.5 amps - the best method is to test in increments of 0.1 until you find a current that works more reliably.
 This works best in unison with the method above.

-**NOTE** the max current that should be applied is 1.2 amps and the pipette lifetime has only been tested with the default current
+Note: The max current that should be applied is 1.2 amps.
+The pipette lifetime has only been tested with the default current.